helidon-io/helidon/docs/se/guides/dbclient.md

 3. Sends 404 HTTP status if no book was found for the given name.
 4. Sends book information to the client.
 <!--@mdc :: -->

-to the client.
+The `getBook` method reach the book from the database and send the information to the client.
 The name of the book is located into the url path.
 If the book is not present in the database, an HTTP 404 is sent back.
 The `execute()` method is called on the dbClient instance to execute one statement.
 Nevertheless, it is